There are currently no products in the cart.

 Table of Contents

-There’s almost no denying that in recent years, nootropics have made their way into mainstream society, with everyone from students to high-level CEOs raving about them.
+There’s almost no denying that nootropics (AKA smart drugs) have made their way into mainstream society in recent years, with everyone from college students to high-level CEOs raving about them.

-But while more and more people are becoming interested in the cognitive-enhancing effects of nootropic ‘smart drugs’, many still have questions surrounding their safety.
+But although more and more people are becoming interested in the cognitive-enhancing effects of nootropic substances, many also still have questions surrounding their safety.

 In fact, we get asked all the time here at Dioxyme “Are nootropics safe?”
-That’s why in this article, we are going to address the main risks associated with using nootropics.
+That’s why in this article, we’re addressing the main risks associated with using cognitive-enhancing substances.
 We’ll go over how and when they can become dangerous, as well as, general practices to keep the risks at a minimum.

 While nootropics substances are only starting to become well-known in mainstream society, clinical and experimental research on them goes back decades.
 Numerous substances have been extensively studied in both animal and human subjects and appear to be both safe and effective when taken appropriately.

-On top of the substance itself, other factors like age, dosing, frequency of use, and interactions with other drugs can all affect the risks involved in taking nootropics.
+On top of the substance itself, other factors like age, dosing, frequency of use, and interactions with other drugs can all affect the risks involved with taking nootropics.

 Factor #1: Age